madanela/Marketing-Analytics/README.md

 **Project description** <br />

 The project is an A/B testing platform that allows the users to upload a dataset and our platform will do an A/B test. <br />
-To provide insights on how the model works, we will present the findings using a sample datasset.
+To provide insights on how the model works, we will present the findings using a sample dataset.

 **Methods used** <br />